elbow-jason/jasons-dot-files/README.md

 what conkat.py does:
 -----------
-conkat.py removes '\n' (newlines) from jasons-commands.sh and saves the altered text in doit.sh
+conkat.py removes '\n' (newlines) from jasons-commands.sh and saves the altered text in doit.sh (it's only 7 lines of working code)

 this shell script...
 ----------------